canonical/cloud-init/doc/rtd/topics/debugging.rst

 Once an Ubuntu release has been published, updates to it must follow a special procedure called a "stable release update" (or `SRU`_).

-The cloud-init project has an exception process it follows when validating cloud-init for an SRU listed at `CloudinitUpdates`_.
+The cloud-init project has a specific process it follows when validating cloud-init for an SRU listed at `CloudinitUpdates`_.

 Generally SRU tests of cloud-init perform the following: